-The fund is valued and offered for purchase in Canadian dollars.
+The fund is valued and offered for purchase in Canadian dollars only.

-About different types of units
+About the units

 The fund offers Class I units.
 Class I units are available only to institutional clients and investors who have been approved by us and have entered into a Class I Account Agreement with us.
 The criteria for approval may include the size of the investment, the expected level of account activity and the investor's total investment with us.
-The minimum initial investment for this class of units is determined when the investor enters into a Class I Account Agreement with us.
-No management fees are charged to the fund with respect to Class I units; each investor will negotiate a separate management fee which is payable directly to us.
-Each investor also pays an investment advisory fee, which the investor negotiates with his/her representative (acting on behalf of the representative's firm).
+The minimum initial investment for Class I units is determined when the investor enters into a Class I Account Agreement with us.
+No management fees are charged to the fund with respect to Class I units; each investor negotiates a separate management fee which is payable directly to us.
+Each investor also pays his/her representative's firm an investment advisory fee, which the investor negotiates with his/her representative (acting on behalf of the representative's firm).
 Class I units are also available to our directors and employees, as well as to those of our affiliates.